-Mars, the 4th planet from the sun, goes eastward in front of all the constellations of the zodiac in nearly two years, while Saturn, the 6th planet outward, takes nearly 30 years to go full circle through the zodiac.
+Mars, the fourth planet from the sun, goes eastward in front of all the constellations of the zodiac in nearly two years, while Saturn, the sixth planet outward, takes nearly 30 years to go full circle through the zodiac.
 So that means Mars laps Saturn, or has a conjunction with Saturn, in periods of roughly two years.

 The last conjunction of Mars and Saturn happened on August 25, 2016, and the next one will be March 31, 2020.

 The moon will be edging toward Mars and Saturn over the coming week, and the pair will still be close when the moon slides by them on the morning of April 7.
 From North America, you have a good chance of viewing the threesome – the moon, Mars and Saturn – in a single binocular field.
 Circle April 7 on your calendar and think photo opportunity.